 While this will only take seconds in most cases, it can save you a lot of time by avoiding errors and the need to double-check.
 For instance, after a conversation during which you arranged a meeting with a client, you might say, "Good.
 I'll meet with you at your office at (insert location) at 10 a.m. tomorrow and we'll go over the samples together."

-Keep a Message Pad by the Phones, so You Can Jot Details During the Call.
+Keep a Message Pad by the Phones

-Give Your Clients and Customers the Email Option
+Give Clients and Customers the Email Option

-Use Technology to Manage the Time You're Spending Answering the Phone
+Use Technology to Manage Your Phone Time

-It's Always Best to Have a Person Answer the Phone
+Have a Person Answer the Phone